yamanidev/blog-articles/articles/understanding-the-box-model-in-css.md

 But rather (for the width) `width` + `padding-left` + `padding-right` + `border-left-width` + `border-right-width`.

-Visual representation from my developer tools (I use Firfox, this is from Firefox.
+Visual representation from my developer tools (I use Firefox, this is from Firefox.
 Use Firefox):

 ![box model in developer tools of previous example](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/cfnaul99lq4phfd929ot.png)